 Dynamic inference time compute is a hard requirement for AGI.
 Reasoning tokens are here to stay and enable fundamentally different forms of thinking.

 When do we need dynamic inference time compute?
-Computational irreducibility, cellular automata and algorithmic complexity give us a foundation on which to explore this question.
+Computational irreducibility, cellular automata and computational complexity give us a foundation on which to explore this question.

 What does this mean for solving general intelligence?
 I believe this encourages us to think about learning programs, not just functions.
 I’ll explain what that means, why it's important, and explore this a little within the context of ARC.